placideirandora/sso-with-vue-and-flask/README.md

 127.0.0.1 sso.local app1.sso.local app2.sso.local
 ```

-## Session Management with Redis
+## Token Management

-Redis is used for session storage and management:
+JWT tokens are used for authentication with the following characteristics:

-1. **Session Creation**: When a user logs in, their session info is stored in Redis with:
+1. **Token Creation**: When a user logs in:
-   - Key: `session:{token}`
-   - Value: Serialized user data
-   - Expiry: 1 hour (configurable)
+   - Token includes username and expiration time
+   - Token is timezone-aware (Africa/Kigali)
+   - Default expiration time is 10 minutes

-2. **Session Validation**: Each request to protected routes verifies:
+2. **Token Validation**: Each request to protected routes verifies:
-   - Token from cookie exists in Redis
+   - Token signature is valid
    - Token hasn't expired
+   - Token timezone information matches server

-3. **Session Termination**: On logout:
+3. **Token Invalidation**: On logout:
-   - Redis entry is deleted
+   - Cookie is cleared
-   - Cookie is invalidated
+   - Client-side state is reset
    - User is redirected to login

 ## Running the Project